Nao Hibino

 Nao Hibino (日比野 菜緒, Hibino Nao) is a Japanese professional tennis player.
-She has been ranked as high as No. 56 in singles and No. 43 in doubles by the Women's Tennis Association (WTA).
-Hibino has won two singles and two doubles titles on the WTA Tour.
-Along with that, she has won eight singles titles and eight doubles titles on the ITF Circuit.
+She has been ranked as high as world No. 56 in singles and No. 43 in doubles by the WTA.
+Hibino has won three singles titles and three doubles titles on the WTA Tour.
+She has also won nine singles and eleven doubles tournaments on the ITF Women's World Tennis Tour.

+Hibino was the number-one-ranked Japanese player in the WTA rankings for five weeks starting on 11 January 2016, and reached this position again on 3 April 2023.

 Hibino made her breakthrough in 2015, when she won her first WTA Tour title in singles at the Tashkent Open.
 As a result, she debuted in the top 100.
+Since then she has spent several years in the top 100, and has been in the top 150 constantly except for a period between February 2022 and September 2022 after a layoff from October 2021 to late April 2022.

-Since then, she spent all weeks inside top 150 and several years in the top 100.
-She has represented Japan at national competitions, debuting at the Billie Jean King Cup in 2016 and at the Summer Olympics in 2021.
+She has represented Japan at national competitions, debuting in Fed Cup in 2016, and at the Summer Olympics in 2021.

 Personal life and background

 Hibino was born on November 28, 1994, in Ichinomiya, Japan.
 Coming from a tennis-loving family, she is named after former top-20 player Naoko Sawamatsu, while her brother is named after Shuzo Matsuoka.
 She also has one older sister.
 At the age of 10, she and her brother were introduced to tennis by their mother.

 In 2015, Hibino moved to Kobe, Japan for training.
 She enjoys spending time with her family because she rarely gets the chance to live with them.
 When she returns home, she often goes shopping with her sister and takes their dogs for a walk.
 She also likes reading and often reads in her spare time.
 Hibino enjoys eating local foods and sightseeing at famous places while travelling on tour.
 Since a young age, she has dreamt of playing on the Centre Court of Wimbledon.